 When these new regulations come into play and what will change depends somewhat on the final Brexit deal.
 With possible deal extensions on the table and growing calls for a new referendum, it’s tough to gauge future visa and job opportunities for a one year MBA in London.
 But, even under the currently strict regulations, talented MBA grads seeking employment in the UK have typically been able to secure it.

 Ready to take your career to the next level with a UK MBA?

-Prodigy Finance provides MBA student loans to qualified international students, including top-ranked UK programmes.
+Prodigy Finance provides non collateral education loan to qualified international students, including top-ranked UK programmes.
 You can use this financing to prove your ability to cover the fees required by UK immigration policies.